 Are You Cut Out to Make Money Captioning From Home?

-As you can see, there are several steps to become a captioner but this shouldn’t discourage you from trying to work from home writing captions.
+As you can see, there are several steps in learning how to become a closed captioner, but this shouldn’t discourage you from trying to work from home writing captions.
 There is plenty of work available and with experience, you can earn a decent living.

 Start by practicing your typing and caption writing.
 Then narrow down your niche and consider creating a portfolio site to showcase your work.